 How To Clean a Showerhead

-Whether your shower head is tricking water out because it’s blocked or you are a clean freak and want it to sparkle, it’s always good to keep your showerhead on the top of it’s game.
-Since that’s where the water is coming out to clean your body the last thing you need is to feel unclean after a shower.
-Minerals can build up over time and this reality is more common than we think.
+Whether your showerhead is dribbling because it’s blocked, or you just want it to sparkle, it’s worth keeping in top shape.
+That’s where the water comes out to clean you, so the last thing you want is to feel less than fresh after a shower.
+Mineral buildup happens over time, and it’s more common than most people think.

 • Wrench or pliers